 The job search process can be frustrating, without question.
-For some people, they are looking in the wrong industry, community, or company.
-For other job seekers, their resumes, industries, and skills align beautifully, but they still get more rejection letters than interviews.
+For some people, they are looking in the wrong industry, community or company.
+For other job seekers, their resumes, industries and skills align beautifully, but they still get more rejection letters than interviews.

 An effective job search should include much more than just sending resumes and cover letters and more than filling out online job posts and stalking hiring managers at industry meetings.
-An effective job search means making yourself compelling, relevant, and findable to potential employers.
+An effective job search means making yourself compelling, relevant and findable to potential employers.
 This should (ideally) start before you even separate from the military, but for some of you, that's not possible.

 Here are some tips to make your search more effective and keep your focus in the process:

 Look on LinkedIn or the company website to see what programs or initiatives the company has to recruit former military members.
-Look at their employee list and see if any veterans currently work there.
+Look at the employee list and see whether any veterans currently work there.
 Perhaps introduce yourself via email in advance of sending your resume.

-3. Make sure hiring managers can find you online.
-Did you neglect your LinkedIn profile (or maybe you never set one up)?
-Be sure to accurately promote and portray your goals online.
-Many recruiters and hiring managers will search for you online after getting your resume – sometimes even before they meet you!
-If they can't find anything about you on a business site like LinkedIn, or even in Google, they might overlook moving forward.
-It doesn't sound fair, but it's true.
-Add content to a blog, set up your online profiles (LinkedIn, Google+, even Facebook) to show employers who you are, what you're interested in, and what you can offer them.
+Many recruiters and hiring managers will search for you online after getting your resume -- sometimes even before they meet you.
+If they can't find anything about you on a business site like LinkedIn, or even on Google, they might overlook moving forward.

 Once you figure out the logistics of what they need, focus on what they need to feel about you.
 Do they need to feel they like you or respect you?
 Do they need you to make them feel safe?